-Northern Illinois University's stance regarding data management is explained in the Data Management Policy.
-Investigators are expected to share their data and results with the general public unless otherwise prohibited by law.
-Northern Illinois University encourages the open access of data and research materials.
+Northern Illinois University's stance regarding research data management is explained in the Research Data Management Policy.
+Investigators are expected to share their research data and results with the general public unless otherwise prohibited by law.
+Northern Illinois University encourages the open access of research data and research materials.
 It is important for transparency and to aid future researchers in their projects.

 Funding Agency Requirements

 All Final, peer reviewed, journal manuscripts generated with NIH funds must be submitted to the digital archive PubMed Central upon acceptance for publication. http://publicaccess.nih.gov/policy.htm

 Data Sharing Policy